Last Updated on August 27, 2024 by Rebecca Lake

 It’s super easy and you don’t have to do anything other than sign up for an account and link your checking to start to saving.

-A no-spend challenge means you agree to only spend money on essentials for a set time frame.
+When you do a no-spend challenge it means you agree to only spend money on essentials for a set time frame.
 So you might do a spending freeze for a week or a month.
 Heck, there are some personal finance bloggers out there doing year-long spending diets.

 So what’s found money?